matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Vendor-Master-Data.md

 #_API Methods_

 ## **searchVendorMasterData**
-Returns a list with basic information of the Recipients for the passed filtering criteria.
+Returns a list with basic information about the Recipients for the passed filtering criteria.

 ## Inbound data
+_A JSON/XML object with the following items:_
+- maxHits.
+Optional parameter that indicates the number of records that need to be returned.
+Unnecessary here, as only one record is eventually retrieved.

-_The data is sent as a JSON object with the following mapping: _
+- data.
+The sub-object containing the data values with the mapping:

 | Source | Destination | Comment |
 |--|--|--|
 | Id | VendorAccountNumber |  |